HTML5: Chrome reigns; Safari and Firefox close the gap [u]

 When people talk about HTML5, they invariably associate it with the word “standard.”
 Although you can find more and more websites using this evolving set of web technologies, it’s not yet a settled let alone approved standard.
 Thereupon, the most popular HTML5 browser benchmark itself is a moving target testing 400 items, up from 315 last Fall.

-HTML5 Test creator Niels Leenheer released version 2.0 on March 2, 2011, upping the number of items tested for compatibility to 400.
+HTML5 Test creator Niels Leenheer release version 2.0 on March 2, 2011, upping the number of items tested for compatibility to 400.
 Whereas all of the major browsers measured have improved their scores since I last tested on January 6 (HTML5: Chrome climbs to the top), their pace hasn’t increased with the number of items examined.

 • Chrome 11 beta — 278 (270)